Phospholipids by

 In addition to these phospholipids, I will also discuss choline, a nutrient that helps form phosphatidylcholine.
 Choline is the precursor to acetylcholine, the brain chemical involved with memory.
 Choline has been sold over the counter for many years.
 A new and more activated form of choline, called CDP-choline, became available in the US in 1998.

-is a sophisticated cognitive formula with phospholipid precursors.
-It combines a delicate
+MIND POWER Rx is a cognitive formula with phospholipid precursors.
+It combines a delicate balance of brain circulation agents and neurotransmitter precursors with powerful natural brain chemicals that support healthy:

 • Memory and Mood